top of page

 Handbag/Purse.
 It's always nice to take a small, cute bag to dress up your evening outfits and carry your phone, camera and some money when heading out for a meal or drinks in the evening.

 Hair Ties.
 For those of you with longer hair, hair ties are an essential item to pack.
 In the warmer months, I like to stay cool and keep hair off my neck and shoulders, so I make sure to bring some hair ties.
-Hair ties also help tame my hair after a few rides on Hyperspace Mountain!
+Hair ties also help tame my hair after a few rides on Hyperspace Mountain.
 I personally prefer to use snag-free ties or a pretty scrunchie to jazz up my ponytail or bun.
-They're something I always need, but seem to forget to pack.

 Minnie Ears.
 If you have Minnie ears, remember to bring them with you.
 You can buy Minnie ears (and a number of other character ears) in the parks, so don't worry if you forget them, as it's a great excuse to buy another pair.